Image Map

 Tuesday, April 30, 2024

-Rain Songs Around the World: あめふり (Amefuri, Ame Ame)
+Japanese Rain Song: あめふり (Amefuri, Ame Ame)

 I love using different songs with similar themes to compare and contrast specific musical elements- I find using songs with lyrics that are about the same topic makes it easier to draw young students' attention to the musical aspects of the songs.
 Today I want to introduce you to one of my favorite examples of this using a song from my childhood in Japan, あめふり ("Amefuri", aka "Ame, Ame").